HanqingZheng-ms/office-developer-lync-evergreen-docs/docs/sdn-interface/performance-counters-provided-by-lsm-and-ldl.md

-﻿---
+---
-title: Performance Counters provided by LSM and LDL
+title: Performance Counters by LSM and LDL for Lync Servers
 TOCTitle: Performance Counters provided by LSM and LDL ms:assetid: 66a0c1f3-32a4-4e59-9646-824f28d332d0 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Dn785223(v=office.15)
 ms:contentKeyID: 62952706
 ms.date: 02/16/2015
 mtps_version: v=office.15
+description: Explore the performance counters provided by LSM and LDL for Lync 2010, Lync 2013, Lync Server 2010, and Lync Server 2013.
+Understand message processing, delivery times, and more.
 ---

 # Performance Counters provided by LSM and LDL